When You Sing To The Fishes

 She goes out of the room.
 Moments later, I hear things rattling in the kitchen.
 I feel a sickness well at the bottom of my stomach.
 Hours ago I was still gathering courage to come see to see her here at Ondiek and it just ate me away.
 I look at her dwellings and I see poverty.
 I hate poverty; I always want to run away from it.
 In Leeds I met many white guys who’d rather die in prison than stay in poverty.
 Listen to how my childhood friend Magak (RIP) used to describe poverty: if you are staying in a permanent house, the walls start cracking.
 The house starts sinking and the metal windows and doors begin to jam.
 The roof leaks and the ceiling boards start to fall off.
-The iron sheets turn brown and ugly.
+The roof's iron sheets turn brown and ugly.
 The fridge is broken down.
 The gas cooker’s out of order.
 All the cups are broken.
-The thermos flask was broken ages ago.
+The Thermos flask was broken ages ago.
 The sufurias are leaking and you cannot afford to replace them.
 The once beautiful bed sheets and blankets are all torn.
 The sofa set is old and falling apart and is supported by bricks.
 Your children are jobless and their mother has become sick.
 The vehicle is a shell.
 You have lost all your friends because you cannot repay them when they lend you money.
 If you’re in a town away from your rural home, you can hardly afford transport to go to attend funerals of relatives.
 Age has caught up with you very fast and no one seems to remember that you exist.
 You are in a rut and you’re hated by everyone.

 My sister-in-law Mary-Goretti comes back with a metallic kettle and two old cups.
 She pours out what smells like herbal tea then she sits herself next to me.
 As we take the herbal tea, she tells me how she has managed to keep paying the rent, by the simple expediency of taking the tailoring job her dead boyfriend had left behind.
-There is a church in town that has a nursery school in it and has positions that are reserved for women in her exact situation—extremely poor and HIV-positive.
+There is a church nearby that has a nursery school in it and has positions that are reserved for women in her exact situation—extremely poor and HIV-positive.
 She has no good income, no savings.
 Her possessions are mainly clothes and few furnishings and utensils.
 She has managed to work, pay her rent and pay her teenage son’s high school fees.
 Rent, utilities and food are taking every cent she can get her hands on.
 That means she’s had to be “innovative” at finding ways to do things that most of her HIV colleagues find disgraceful in order to live.
 She washes clothes and utensils for other people in the estate and gets paid.
-At one time, she used to wash beddings at a boarding and lodging motel.
+At one time, she used to wash beddings at the boarding and lodging brothel near Kaloleni.

 I know that poverty is man-made.
 But to resign oneself to a defeatist attitude that you cannot fight your way out of it makes a mockery of all those who did claw their way out with blood, sweat and tears.
 It can take you your whole life fighting poverty here in Kisumu, fine.
 Granted.
 But Kisumu does offer opportunities to those nimble outgoing men and women willing to work real hard and make sacrifices.
 Sad, the dragnets of poverty prevail.
 I thought I kicked it in 1987 after Victoria’s European Tour and the successes following the bestselling albums like There’s No Mathematics in Love, Chris Tetemeko and Luopean.
 But I consumed all my savings in UK.
 Now I survive from meager record sales and the four rental houses I constructed in the ‘80s.
 Am I any better?
 Looks to me like poverty’s rushing back and I must think of a way to butt it in and bash it hard on the head before it rattles me down to the ground.